 What Is Amazon Dropshipping

-Amazon dropshipping is an ecommerce business model where you sell physical products on Amazon without having to deal with inventory, shipping and handling or customer service.
+Amazon dropshipping is an ecommerce business model where you sell physical products on Amazon without keeping inventory.
+Instead, products are only purchased from a supplier after the customer places an order.

-Basically, Amazon and your supplier handles all of the heavy lifting for you.
+Basically, Amazon and your supplier handles all of the heavy lifting for you such as shipping and handling and customer service.
 When you make a sale on Amazon, you simply notify your dropshipper and they ship your products directly to the Amazon customer on your behalf.

 You don’t touch a single product in the process, there’s almost zero upfront cost outside of signing up for an Amazon account and you don’t have to buy any inventory whatsoever until the item has been sold.